A.P. Petty is a published poet and short story writer. She's currently working on her B.A.in English.

 Over the next decade or so, Baker added eleven more children from three different continents.
 Korean-born Jeannot; Colombian-born Luis; French-born Marianne; French-born Noel; Finnish-born Jari; Algerian born-Brahim; Ivorian-born Koffi; French-born Moises; French-born Jean-Claude; Venezuelan-born Mara, and Moroccan-born Stellina.
 Her goal was to prove that people of different backgrounds and colors could live under one roof in peace.

 Before Baker adopted her last child, her husband, Jo Bouillon, relocated to Buenos Aires, Argentina.
 He was the one who managed Baker's money and gave his children stability.
-For years they had arguments about Baker's overspending on parties, animals, and adopting.
+They had arguments about Baker's overspending on parties, animals, and adopting for years.
 It seemed as though every tour resulted in another child being brought home.
-When it became too much, he left but still assumed responsibility over his children.
+He left when it became too much but still assumed responsibility for his children.

 However, when her children became teenagers, Baker had little experience as a mother.
 They not only outnumbered her, but they were staying out late or for days at a time, talking back, stealing, and finding themselves sexually.
 Baker's son Jari was found bathing in the bathtub with another boy.
 She scolded him and sent him to live in Buenos Aires.
 She feared he would "infect" his siblings.